hasura/graphql-engine/graphql/manual/mutations/index.rst

 #.
 Return objects, from the affected rows, in the response.

 .. note::

-    You cannot return a nested object in the response.
-This is not supported by the GraphQL specification (*we are working on this as a feature*).
+    As of now you cannot return a nested object in the response *(we are working on this feature)*.

 Let's use this reference Authors/Articles schema to look at different types of mutations.